If you would like to volunteer to record your oral history with ADST, please click HERE.

 You can help us in other ways as well.
 Volunteers perform an essential part of the production of our Oral History Collection.
 Many volunteers have had Foreign Service careers; they have served with distinction as Ambassadors, Charges d’ Affaires, Consuls General, and experts in political, economic, public diplomacy, administrative, and consular affairs.
 Volunteers from academia also find working with ADST worthwhile.
 Spouses of Foreign Service personnel have made significant contributions as ADST volunteers, as they often combine experience in living abroad with desirable specific professional expertise in editing, computer skills, and publishing.

 Volunteers living in the Washington, DC area are invited to work with us at our offices on the NFATC campus in Arlington, Virginia, or to execute projects off-site and meet with ADST at agreed intervals.
 Volunteers who live outside Washington may donate their services through telecommuting.
 If you are interested in our mission and would like to continue to have contact with the Foreign Service, please get in touch with us to discuss a volunteer program tailored to your talents and working situation.
-Contact Marilyn Bentley.
+Contact Susan Johnson.

 ADST is profoundly grateful to all of the volunteers collaborating with us.
 Among those who have given exceptional support are:

 Mr. David Reuther, Retired FSO

 The Honorable J. Peter Moffat